Ardhat/docs/leds.md

 The other form of support is through the inclusion of a 3.3V to 5V converter on the output of the Pi PWM pin, which can be used to connect WS8212 LED strings directly to Ardhat.

-The 5V rail can provide up to 2.5A which is sufficient to drive 4m light strings in normal use (ie not all illuminated at full brigtness)
+The 5V rail can provide up to 2.5A which is sufficient to drive 4m light strings in normal use (ie not all illuminated at full brightness)

 See [Spiralled](https://github.com/Ardhat/spiralLED) for an example of this in use.